The Analysis Function represents around 17,000 analysts in a diverse range of roles and teams across government. Our Career Framework aims to:

 - the Individual Development Programme (IDP) provides for the accelerated development of directors general in preparation for future leadership roles, including the role of Permanent Secretary

 Formal learning is often considered to consist of activities that we most traditionally associate with training and development.
 This could be attending a training course in person or completing a piece of e-learning online.
 Formal learning remains important and is particularly successful when the skills gained directly relate to your role and you can apply them practically to your work soon after the training.

-The Analysis Function has a wide range of technical and other learning available in the Learning Curriculum.
-This can be used alongside the Career Framework.
-In particular, the Technical section of the Learning Curriculum contains a significant number of relevant modules.
+The Analysis Function has a wide range of technical and other learning available in the Technical Learning Curriculum that can be used alongside the Career Framework.

 We have worked with analysts across-government to identify the four core skills that are common across analytical disciplines and roles.
 These skills include:

 - data visualisation — the ability interpret user needs and present data in a clear and compelling way, using graphical representations and data visualisations